MatheusJCastro/meafs/docs/manual.rst

 that: **Ctrl+Shift+V**.

-When the mouse pointer is on top of the plot, the axis values appear in the toolbar, like in the image bellow:
+When the mouse pointer is on top of the plot, the axis values appear in the toolbar, like in the image below:

 .. image:: _static/meafs_gui_03.1.png
    :width: 80%